-Residential segment-Nonaccrual loans in the segment decreased ¥1.0 billion between March 31, 2018 and March 31, 2019 primarily due to the transfer from nonaccrual status to accrual status of loans to borrowers who became current with their interest payments as the stable corporate environment in recent periods has contributed to higher income for borrowers in the segment.
+Residential segment-Nonaccrual loans in the segment decreased ¥4.5 billion between March 31, 2019 and March 31, 2020 primarily due to the transfer from nonaccrual status to accrual status of loans to borrowers who became current with their interest payments as the stable corporate environment in recent periods has contributed to higher income for borrowers in the segment.
 In addition, our efforts to work with borrowers on their loan obligations contributed to the reduction in nonaccrual loans.

-Card segment-Nonaccrual loans in the segment remained at the same level between March 31, 2018 and March 31, 2019.
-Some of our consumer loan borrowers were negatively affected by increased corporate efficiencies, resulting in an increase in nonaccrual loans.
-However, this increase was offset by the write-offs of loans to borrowers who filed for bankruptcy.
+Card segment-Nonaccrual loans in the segment decreased ¥0.2 billion between March 31, 2019 and March 31, 2020.
+While the amount of consumer loans transferred from accrual status to nonaccrual status increased, the amount of such increase was more than offset by the amount of charge-offs of nonaccrual consumer loans to borrowers who filed for bankruptcy.